-Panda initially launched in February 2011, and to great fanfare.
+The Google Panda update initially launched in February 2011, and to great fanfare.
 Its purpose was to decipher between high and low quality sites in search results.
-Named after one of its founders, Navneet Panda, this update sounded the death knell for websites spammy directories, sites with sparse content and “content farms” – sites consisting wholly of stolen 3rd party copy in order to rank.
+Named after one of its founders, Navneet Panda, this update sounded the death knell for websites like spammy directories, sites with sparse content and “content farms” – sites consisting wholly of stolen 3rd party copy in order to rank.

 Sites deemed to be of this low quality by Panda were heavily penalised by Google, either falling pages behind in the rankings or disappearing altogether.
 If this affected you, there are a few widely accepted ways to recover from these penalties.
 The first is to remedy any thin, useless content: a site full of pages featuring no more than a few keywords is not useful to a reader and therefore not approved by Google.

 Another parameter set by Panda is duplicate content.
-In the old days, “Black Hat” SEO tactics included simply copying keyword-rich pages across your site in an attempt to improve rankings.
-Lessen the blow of Panda by making sure all of your copy is original and substantial.
+In the old days, “black hat” SEO tactics included simply copying keyword-rich pages across your site in an attempt to improve rankings.
+Lessen the blow of Panda by making sure all of your copy is both original and quality content.

 For example, if you’re a hairdresser in Newcastle and a number of other websites have linked to you using the words “Newcastle hairdresser”, you become more relevant to search engines for that search term.